 DATES/TIMES: The Retreat will open for check-in at 11:30 am on Friday, September 28th.
 The first class begins at 1:30 pm on Friday, and the last class concludes at noon on Sunday the 30th.

 EVENT REGISTRATION REFUNDS: 90% of registration, t-shirt & meal plan fees will be refunded when requested in writing or by email on or before September 10th.
-50% of registration fees will be refunded if requested between September 11-30th.
+50% of registration fees will be refunded if requested between September 11-27th.
+Lodging cancellations must be made through Hickory Knob, and their refund policy is different.

 MEALS: Hickory Knob has a full-service restaurant serving three meals each day.
 Breakfast, lunch and dinner buffets are available, as well as a full menu of options.
 Lighter options include a soup and salad bar for lunch or dinner.

-You may choose to purchase our Retreat Meal Plan for $65 per person (tentative price for 2018), which will allow you to avoid standing in the cashier’s line after each meal.
+You may choose to purchase our Retreat Meal Plan for $65 per person, which will allow you to avoid standing in the cashier’s line after each meal.
 The meal plan covers the hot buffet & salad bar, drink & gratuity for each included meal - plan includes all of these meals: Friday dinner, Saturday breakfast, lunch and dinner, and Sunday breakfast.
 The meal plan is only available in advance, and no partial meal plans will be sold.

 A special effort has been made to ensure that the meals are affordable and meet the dietary needs of everyone attending the retreat, including those preferring a vegetarian meal.
 The cabins have fully-equipped kitchens, but hotel rooms have no cooking facilities.
 Grills are not allowed in rooms.